The 7 Best National Down Payment Assistance Programs for Buyers

 Second mortgages

-Another way you can get down payment assistance is by taking out a second mortgage.
-This might sound like a scary option, but hear us out!
+Another way you can get DPA is by taking out a second mortgage.
+This might sound like a scary option, but hear us out.

 Many DPA programs can be used to cover closing costs, too, as that’s another large chunk of change you’ll owe at closing.

 One other thing to note is that the majority of these programs are available on a local level.
-Though there are a few national options (we’ll get to those soon!), there are thousands of programs available at the state and local levels.
+Although there are a few national options (we’ll get to those soon!), there are several initiatives available at the state and local levels.

 How much could you save on your home with a down payment grant?

-How much you’ll save using a down payment assistance program like a grant or a second mortgage depends on the program, your income, the home itself, and a lot of other factors.
+How much you’ll save using a DPA program, like a grant or a second mortgage depends on the program, your income, the home itself, and a lot of other factors.

-In most of the counties the report examined, down payment assistance programs covered an average of 3% of the home purchase.
+In most of the counties the report examined, DPA programs covered an average of 3% of the home purchase.
 Since many loans start at 3% down, it’s easy to see how one of these programs can boost a would-be buyer to homeowner status.

 Who qualifies for down payment help?